Backbase/backbase.github.io/content/posts/2023/12/13/angular-micro-frontends/post.md

 **Solution**: Based on above illustration, the most efficient approach for maintaining consistent CSS is to implement global shared theme.

 A shared global theme or at shell only is the only possible way to do styling in micro frontends.
-Also, we only considered <a href="https://www.npmjs.com/package/@angular-architects/module-federation#which-version-to-use" target="_blank">ITCSS architecture</a> for this POC and haven't explored component-level styling.
+Also, we only considered [ITCSS architecture](https://www.npmjs.com/package/@angular-architects/module-federation#which-version-to-use) for this POC and haven't explored component-level styling.

 **Duplicate Source Code**